 A faculty member from another department may serve on the committee.

-Membership of the Stage II Advisory Committee is determined jointly by the graduate student and her/his advisor.
+Membership is determined jointly by the graduate student and her/his advisor.

-Membership may differ from that of the student's Stage I Advisory Committee.
+Membership may differ from that of the student's First Semester Advisory Committee.

 One week prior to the meeting, the student must provide each member of the committee with:

 A summary of completed and anticipated courses, organized by subject area